Confidence bands for Horvitz-Thompson estimators using sampled noisy functional data: Asymptotic theory

 in $C([0,T])$, where $G$ is a Gaussian process with mean zero and covariance function $\gamma$. \end{theo}

 Theorem \ref{asymptotic normality mu_hat} provides a convenient way to infer the local features of $\mu_N$.
-It is applied in Section \ref{SCB section} to the construction of simultaneous confidence bands, but it can also be used for a variety of statistical tests based on supremum norms (see Degras, 2011).
+It is applied in Section~\ref{SCB section} to the construction of simultaneous confidence bands, but it can also be used for a variety of statistical tests based on supremum norms (see Degras \cite{De11}).

 Observe that the conditions on the bandwidth $h$ and design size $d$ are not very constraining.
-Suppose for example that $d \propto N^\eta$ and $h \propto N^{-\nu}$ for some $\eta, \nu >0$.
-Then $d$ and $h$ satisfy the conditions of Theorem \ref{asymptotic normality mu_hat} as soon as $(2 \beta)^{-1} < \nu < \eta < 1 $.
-Thus, for more regular trajectories, \textit{i.e.} larger $\beta,$ the bandwidth $h$ can be chosen with more flexibility.
+Suppose, for example, that $d \propto N^\eta$ and $h \propto N^{-\nu}$ for some $\eta, \nu>0$.
+Then $d$ and $h$ satisfy the conditions of Theorem \ref{asymptotic normality mu_hat} as soon as $(2 \beta)^{-1} < \nu< \eta< 1 $.
+Thus, for more regular trajectories, \textit{that is}, larger $\beta ,$ the bandwidth $h$ can be chosen with more flexibility.

-The proof of Theorem \ref{asymptotic normality mu_hat} is similar in spirit to that of Theorem 1 in Degras (2011) and Proposition 3 in Cardot and Josserand (2010).
-Essentially, it breaks down into: (i) controlling uniformly on $[0,T]$ the bias of $\widehat{\mu}_N$, (ii) establishing the functional asymptotic normality of the local linear smoother applied to the sampled curves $X_k$, and (iii) controlling uniformly on $[0,T]$ (in probability) the local linear smoother applied to the errors $\epsilon_{jk}$.
-Part (i) is easily handled with standard results on approximation properties of local polynomial estimators (see {\it e.g.} Tsybakov (2009)).
-Part (ii) mainly consists in proving an asymptotic tightness property, which entails the computation of entropy numbers and the use of maximal inequalities (van der Vaart and Wellner, 2000).
+The proof of Theorem \ref{asymptotic normality mu_hat} is similar in spirit to that of Theorem 1 in Degras \cite{De11} and Proposition~3 in Cardot and Josserand \cite{CaJo11}.\vadjust{\goodbreak} Essentially, it breaks down into: (i) controlling uniformly on $[0,T]$ the bias of $\widehat{\mu}_N$, (ii) establishing the functional asymptotic normality of the local linear smoother applied to the sampled curves $X_k$ and (iii) controlling uniformly on $[0,T]$ (in probability) the local linear smoother applied to the errors $\varepsilon_{jk}$.
+Part (i) is easily handled with standard results on approximation properties of local polynomial estimators (see, e.g., Tsybakov \cite{Ts09}).
+Part (ii) mainly consists in proving an asymptotic tightness property, which entails the computation of entropy numbers and the use of maximal inequalities (van der Vaart and Wellner \cite{VaWe00}).
 Part (iii) requires first to show the finite-dimensional convergence of the smoothed error process to zero and then to establish its tightness with similar arguments as in part (ii).